Gene Lockhart: Film

 Lockhart made his film debut in Smilin' Through (1922) as the Rector, but he made few additional appearances during the silent era.
-His sound debut was in the film By Your Leave (1934), where he played the playboy "Skeets".
+His full-talkie debut was in the film By Your Leave (1934), where he played the playboy "Skeets".
 Lockhart subsequently appeared in more than 300 motion pictures.
-He often played villains, including a role as the treacherous informant Regis in Algiers (1938), the American remake of Pepe le Moko, which gained him an Academy Award nomination for Best Supporting Actor.
+He often played villains, including a role as the treacherous informant Regis in Algiers (1938), the American remake of Pépé le Moko, which gained him an Academy Award nomination for Best Supporting Actor.
 He played the suspicious Georges de la Trémouille, the Dauphin's chief counselor, in Joan of Arc (1948), starring Ingrid Bergman.

 He also had a great succession of "good guy" supporting roles including Bob Cratchit in A Christmas Carol (1938) and Judge Harper in Miracle on 34th Street (1947).

 Upon the arrival of Orson Welles in Hollywood in 1940, Lockhart wrote a short poem satirizing Welles entitled "Little Orson Annie".
 The poem was a parody of the 1885 poem "Little Orphant Annie" by James Whitcomb Riley.

 Lockhart played a bumbling sheriff in His Girl Friday (1940), opposite Cary Grant and Rosalind Russell.
 He appeared in the movie The Sea Wolf (1941), adapted from the novel by Jack London, as a ship's doctor.
 He played the Starkeeper in Carousel (1956).
 His last film role was that of the Equity Board President in the film Jeanne Eagels (1957).